-Alteration of a watercourse.
-A dam, impoundment, channel relocation, change in channel alignment, channelization, or change in cross-sectional area of the channel or the channel capacity, or any other form of modification which may alter, impede, retard or change the direction and/or velocity of the riverine flow of water during conditions of the base flood.
+Alteration of a watercourse means a dam, impoundment, channel relocation, change in channel alignment, channelization, or change in cross-sectional area of the channel or the channel capacity, or any other form of modification which may alter, impede, retard or change the direction and/or velocity of the riverine flow of water during conditions of the base flood.

-Appeal.
-A request for a review of the Floodplain Administrator's interpretation of any provision of this ordinance.
+Appeal means a request for a review of the floodplain administrator's interpretation of any provision of this ordinance or a request for a variance.

-ASCE 24.
-A standard titled Flood Resistant Design and Construction that is referenced by the Florida Building Code.
-ASCE 24 is developed and published by the American Society of Civil Engineers, Reston, VA.
+ASCE 24 means a standard titled flood-resistant design and construction that is referenced by the Florida Building Code.
+ASCE 24 is developed and published by the American Society of Civil Engineers, Reston, Virginia.

-Base flood.
-A flood having a 1-percent chance of being equaled or exceeded in any given year.
+Base flood means a flood having a one-percent chance of being equaled or exceeded in any given year.
 [Also defined in FBC, B, Section 1612.2.]
 The base flood is commonly referred to as the "100-year flood" or the "1-percent-annual chance flood."

-Base flood elevation.
-The elevation of the base flood, including wave height, relative to the National Geodetic Vertical Datum (NGVD), North American Vertical Datum (NAVD) or other datum specified on the Flood Insurance Rate Map (FIRM).
+Base flood elevation means the elevation of the base flood, including wave height, relative to the National Geodetic Vertical Datum (NGVD), North American Vertical Datum (NAVD) or other datum specified on the flood insurance rate map (FIRM).
 [Also defined in FBC, B, Section 1612.2.]

-Basement.
-The portion of a building having its floor subgrade (below ground level) on all sides.
+Basement means the portion of a building having its floor subgrade (below ground level) on all sides.
 [Also defined in FBC, B, Section 1612.2.]

-Coastal construction control line.
-The line established by the State of Florida pursuant to section 161.053, F.S., and recorded in the official records of the community, which defines that portion of the beach-dune system subject to severe fluctuations based on a 100-year storm surge, storm waves or other predictable weather conditions.
+Coastal construction control line means the line established by the State of Florida pursuant to F.S. § 161.053, F.S. recorded in the official records of the community, which defines that portion of the beach-dune system subject to severe fluctuations based on a 100-year storm surge, storm waves or other predictable weather conditions.

-Coastal high hazard area.
-A special flood hazard area extending from offshore to the inland limit of a primary frontal dune along an open coast and any other area subject to high velocity wave action from storms or seismic sources.
-Coastal high hazard areas are also referred to as "high hazard areas subject to high velocity wave action" or "V Zones" and are designated on Flood Insurance Rate Maps (FIRM) as Zone V1-V30, VE, or V.
+Coastal high hazard area means a special flood hazard area extending from offshore to the inland limit of a primary frontal dune along an open coast and any other area subject to high velocity wave action from storms or seismic sources.
+Coastal high hazard areas are also referred to as "high hazard areas subject to high velocity wave action" or "V zones" and are designated on flood insurance rate maps (FIRM) as zone V1-V30, VE, or V. [Note: The FBC, B defines and uses the term "flood hazard areas subject to high velocity wave action" and the FBC, R uses the term "coastal high hazard areas."]

-Design flood.
-The flood associated with the greater of the following two areas: [Also defined in FBC, B, Section 1612.2.]
+Design flood means the flood associated with the greater of the following two areas: [Also defined in FBC, B, Section 1612.2.]

-- (A) Area with a floodplain subject to a 1-percent or greater chance of flooding in any year; or - (B) Area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.
+Area with a floodplain subject to a one-percent or greater chance of flooding in any year; or

+Area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.

-Design flood elevation.
-The elevation of the "design flood," including wave height, relative to the datum specified on the community's legally designated flood hazard map.
-In areas designated as Zone AO, the design flood elevation shall be the elevation of the highest existing grade of the building's perimeter plus the depth number (in feet) specified on the flood hazard map.
-In areas designated as Zone AO where the depth number is not specified on the map, the depth number shall be taken as being equal to 2 feet.
+Design flood elevation means the elevation of the "design flood," including wave height, relative to the datum specified on the community's legally designated flood hazard map.
+In areas designated as zone AO, the design flood elevation shall be the elevation of the highest existing grade of the building's perimeter plus the depth number (in feet) specified on the flood hazard map.
+In areas designated as zone AO where the depth number is not specified on the map, the depth number shall be taken as being equal to two feet.
 [Also defined in FBC, B, Section 1612.2.]

-Development.
-Any man-made change to improved or unimproved real estate, including but not limited to, buildings or other structures, tanks, temporary structures, temporary or permanent storage of equipment or materials, mining, dredging, filling, grading, paving, excavations, drilling operations or any other land disturbing activities.
+Development means any manmade change to improved or unimproved real estate, including but not limited to, buildings or other structures, tanks, temporary structures, temporary or permanent storage of equipment or materials, mining, dredging, filling, grading, paving, excavations, drilling operations or any other land disturbing activities.